bcgov/CITZ-IMB-Capstone2020/docs/maintain.md

 4. Wait at least one admin reviewed your changes, until [pipeline finish deployment](./deploy.md), and finally, an admin will click the "merge" button

 ## How to deploy your local solution app to [Netlify](https://www.netlify.com/) for testing

+NOTE: You can create a new project in Netlify directly by using the solution repo in GitHub (by using webhooks); However, GitHub may (likely) throw security notifications if your account has 2-factor authentication enabled.

 ### <ins>NOTICE</ins>: You can create a new project in Netlify directly use the solution repo in GitHub (by using webhooks); However, GitHub will keep throwing some security notification if your account has 2-factor authentication